Must-See Santorini: The Family Edit

 The legendary sunsets at Oia.

-Also, research your hotel thoroughly.
-Especially if you have first walkers in hand.
-Many of the caldera’s cave-type Cycladic houses are not designed with kids in mind.
-Stairwells are narrow, steep, and without handrails, while low-slung balconies look out into jaw-dropping vistas.
+It’s also a good idea to research your hotel thoroughly.
+Especially with first walkers in hand.
+Many of the caldera’s cave-type Cycladic dwellings are not designed with kids in mind.
+Stairwells are narrow, steep, and often without handrails, while low-slung balconies look out into jaw-dropping vistas.

 We stayed in Aerie House in Oia.
-Spacious enough for the family, it had a living room and kitchen, and came without the worry of a pool nearby.
-It’s also a nominal flight of stairs away from the main street (enough to dodge the crowds), located near the famed Atlantis Books (including a children’s section) just a minute’s walk away.
+Spacious enough for the family with a living room and kitchen for the endless meal preparation requirements of a toddler, it also came without the worry of otherwise covetable private pools that continue into the horizon.
+Set a nominal flight of stairs away from the main street so we could dodge the crowds, it’s still attractively close to all the action when you want.
+Local treasure Atlantis Books (including a children’s section) is also just a minute’s walk away.

+What to do in the area?
 A scenic 10-kilometre hiking trail skirting the cliff’s edge takes you from Fira to Oia.
 Passing through Firostefani and Imerovigli, it’s an enjoyable way to explore the island with kids over four.
-If you only manage a walk to Firostefani, stop by nondescript Aktaion with tables outside for cliff-side views.
-A cozy, home-like family-run restaurant since 1922, it surprises with a deliciously updated menu.
-Also nearby is Vanilla with a rooftop garden and broader menu including child-pleasing pastas and pizzas.
-If you make it to Oia, enjoy a beautiful medley of meze (Greek tapas) flavours on Melitini’s rooftop with a sunset view.
+If you only manage a walk to Firostefani, stop by nondescript Aktaion with tables outside for sumptuous sea views.
+A cozy, home-like family-run restaurant since 1922, it surprises with a modern spin on local flavours.
+Also nearby is Vanilla with a rooftop garden and broader menu options including child-pleasing pastas and pizzas.
+If you make it to Oia, settle into Melitini’s rooftop terrace for medley of meze (Greek tapas).

 ESCAPE THE CROWDS: SOUTHERN SEASIDE VILLAGES

-While Santorini is all about caldera views, staying in its southern beach villages allows you to avoid a daily clash with tourist hordes (although you will have to join cars and buses vying for road space and parking to visit main villages of interest).
-This is also where the island’s more accessible sandy beaches are located for the convenience of water-frolicking fun at your doorstep.
-Perissa, Perivolos and Kamari are the friendliest “organised” (as they say in Greece, with sunbeds and umbrellas) beaches for kids with beachfront cafes and taverns.
+While Santorini is all about its mesmerising clifftop vistas, staying in its southern beach strip provides some relief from a daily clash with tourist hordes.
+Yes, you will still have to join cars and buses vying for road space and parking to visit the island’s main villages of interest.
+But if the convenience of water-frolicking fun at your doorstep sounds additionally appealing, look to the sandy beaches of Perissa, Perivolos and Kamari.
+All “organised”, as they say in Greece, with sunbeds and umbrellas furnished by beachfront cafés and tavernas, it’s a family-friendly set-up.
 The black sand is an added novelty, but burns in the sun, so bring water shoes.

 Perissa beach Santorini Greece